vvseva/deleted_friends/README.md

 # deleted_friends
-Shiny apps to question your removed Facebook friends
+Shiny apps to understand the Facebook removed friends